arxheryyy/100-days-of-code/log.md

 Progress: Took an off day today but i quickly ran through the first chapter of freeCodeCamp Html course

 thoughts: didn't have much time today so I did this while im in class.

+### Day 15 30 August 2020
+Progress: It Works! but it only moves files but not folders im trying to seperate the files that is organising the files and the folders that i have unzipped when i downloaded it.

+Thoughts: took a short weekend break because i was busy with work but im back and finally got the code to do what i want it to do.